sakiwei/Swift-Concurrency-Test/README.md

 This is a testing project to check the behaviour of swift concurrency.

-Here is the console log after running:
+Here is the console log after running (Please make a side-by-side checking with [ContentView.swift](./TestConcurrency/ContentView.swift)):

 ```
 [body:16:main-thread] > 0